Daily Temperature Reading – A Skill for Committed Relationships

 - Being single–wanting to find the ‘one’ and develop a healthy relationship

-If you’re looking for any of these things, then you’re in luck; I designed my programs around these key facets.
+If you are looking for any of these things, then you’re in luck; I designed my programs around these critical facets.
 I teach people how to communicate effectively, manage conflicts without damaging closeness, and preserve and enhance commitment, friendship, and intimacy.
-If you’ve never been to a program like this before, you may be wondering what kinds of skills you could learn.
-In this blog, I’m going to share one of my favorite exercises, the Daily Temperature Reading, with you.

 - Appreciation: Something you each appreciate that the other person did.